-How to Board a Loft: A Step by Step Guide
+How to Board a Loft: A Step-by-Step Guide

 Thinking about boarding your loft?
 Follow our easy guide on how to board a loft safely to maximise the use of your loft space.